Ready To Ride? Exploring The Camel Trail in Cornwall with Kids

 St Ives to Carbis Bay on the South West Coast Path

-0 shares Share Tweet Pin The coastal path from St Ives to Carbis Bay is one of the most scenic walks in Cornwall.
+Share Tweet Pin The coastal path from St Ives to Carbis Bay is one of the most scenic walks in Cornwall.
 This St Ives to Carbis Bay walk is a small yet beautiful part of the Carbis Bay coastal path.
-The route is part of the South-West Coastal Path, a long-distance footpath of…
+The route is part of the South-West Coastal Path, a long-distance footpath of 630 miles…

 • 5 Stone Circles in Cornwall to Visit